simonbaron-it/HomeLab-EnterpriseEnvironment/README.md

 # Windows Server 2025 Enterprise-Style Infrastructure Lab
-> A multi-server Windows infrastructure lab built with Windows Server 2025 and Hyper-V to develop practical infrastructure engineering, networking, virtualisation, security and systems administration skills.
+> A multi-server Windows infrastructure lab demonstrating infrastructure engineering, networking, virtualisation, security and systems administration skills using Windows Server 2025 and Hyper-V.

 ## Project Overview
 This project is a self-built Windows infrastructure environment designed to simulate the core IT services of a small organisation.